operand/agency/README.md

   GIL](https://wiki.python.org/moin/GlobalInterpreterLock), meaning that if you run a local model in the same process as other agents, they may have to wait for their "turn".
 This goes for anything else you might define as an "agent".

   Note that I/O does not block, so networked backends or services will execute in parallel.
 For blocking processes, it's recommended to use the `AMQPSpace` class and run blocking agents in isolation to avoid blocking other agents.

-* This API does NOT assume or enforce predefined roles like "user", "system", "assistant", etc. This is an intentional decision and is not likely to change.
+* This API does not assume or enforce predefined roles like "user", "system", "assistant", etc. This is an intentional decision and is not likely to change.

   `agency` is intended to allow potentially large numbers of agents, systems, and people to come together.
 A small predefined set of roles gets in the way of representing many things generally.
-This is a core feature of `agency`: that all things are treated the same and may be interacted with through common means.
+This is a core feature of `agency`: that all entities are treated the same and may be interacted with through common means.

-  The lack of roles introduces some extra work in integrating with role based APIs.
+  The lack of roles may require extra translation code when integrating with role based APIs.
 See the implementation of [`OpenAIFunctionAgent`](./examples/demo/agents/openai_function_agent.py) for an example.

-* There is not much by way of storage support.
+* There is currently not much by way of storage support.
 That is mostly left up to you and I'd suggest looking at the many technologies that focus on that.
   The `Agent` class implements a simple `_message_log` array which you can make use of or overwrite to back it with longer term storage.
 More direct support for storage APIs will likely be considered in the future.

 # Contributing